msyvr/formally/README.md

 1. npx create-react-app formally

-2. create components directory for app-specific components: field, fieldPC, form, formally
+2. create components directory for app-specific components: field, form, formally

 3. sample JSON string data saved to src/components/formdata.json (probably shouldn't be in the components folder - not sure about best practice)